fm94/yolov3-from-scratch/README.md

 - yolov3: <del>0.5, 0.82</del> 0.84
 - yolov3-tiny: 8.2

+Currently I am trying to implement the training code.

 # Test it With Your Images
 If you want to play with the code a bit then:
 - clone the repo